Home | Send Feedback

 }

-Similar to build information, Spring Boot is also able to expose Git information, like branch name and commit id, if your project is under Git control.
-Similar to the build information, you need to configure your build system first.
+Similarly to build information, Spring Boot can also expose Git information, such as the branch name and commit ID, if your project is under Git control.
+Similar to build information, you need to configure your build system first.

 In a Maven project, you need to add this plugin.